- Ras Beirut Campus:

 - The French Program, which is a non-Brevet program taught in French that prepares the students for the official French Baccalaureate examination.

 All programs require the teaching of Arabic, English, French, mathematics, science, social studies, physical education, arts, information technology (IT), music, and

 The secondary school, with close to 730 students, follows a three-year cycle made up of four separate programs:

 - The Lebanese Baccalaureate Program, which follows a curriculum set by the Lebanese Ministry of Education;

 - The French Baccalaureate Program, which follows a curriculum set by the French Ministry of Education;

-- The International Baccalaureate (IB) Diploma Program; and
+- The International Baccalaureate (IB) Diploma

 - The American College Preparatory Program (CPP), a non-baccalaureate diploma program.

 Students follow a challenging academic program and graduate